CalebPecka/ATAC-Seq-Pipeline/README.md

 # Requirements

-  **- R version >= 4.0.0 is required for this project, however it is automatically installed in a new conda environment using the *initialization.sh* script.
-This is done to prevent conflicts with package dependencies.
-If you would prefer to set up your own environment, you will have to modify the *initialization.sh* and install packages for "Biostrings", "BCRANK", and "seqinr".**
+  **R version >= 4.0.0 is required for this project.
+The correct R version is automatically installed in a new conda environment (ATAC) using the *initialization.sh* script.
+The *initialization.sh* script includes automated installation that prevents conflicts with package dependencies in R. If you would prefer to set up your own environment, you will have to modify *initialization.sh* and install packages for "Biostrings", "BCRANK", and "seqinr".**

-  **In the same environment, install:**
+  **This GitHub Pipeline includes an optional branch for track-based visualization of chromatin accessibility.
+To use this commands, you will have to install the following dependencies in the "ATAC" environment created by *initialization.sh*:**
   - Python >= 3.6
   - numpy >= 1.8.0
   - scipy >= 0.17.0